 They, all of them, have served you and this great land of ours in a way far beyond the contributions of most of us.
 Their contributions continue, by providing others close to this undersea Navy inspiration, new challenges, new ideas and new operational methods.

-No, they are not nearby in flesh, but to us who know them they are very real -in contribution -in memory -in spirit.
+No, they are not nearby in flesh, but to us who know them they are very real - in contribution, in memory, in spirit.

 We shall not forget them.
-We shall now proceed with this ceremony.
+And now . . . we'll proceed with this ceremony.